danivenk/UVA_Minor-Programming_Programming-Project/README.md

 something can be changed to anything you like and the command will become `python load_data.py something`

-As long as you use the same style of files as in /data the application should be able to show it correctly.
+As long as you use the same style of files as in data/ the application should be able to show it correctly.
+The same naming scheme and column order is important.

 ## Acknowledgements